polydawn/reach/README.md

 It is explicitly intended to be reasonable to generate module json with a higher level language.
 (In other words, Reach is "Layer 2" in the Timeless Stack model, and you should feel free to implement your own business logic constructs in "Layer 3" that generate module json.)

-Reach only performs *non-turing complete* operations (excluding what occurs inside containers, of course) -- that is, the reach modules express a dependency DAG, but there is not (and will not be) support for modules which generate more steps, etc.
+Reach only performs *non-turing complete* operations (excluding what occurs inside containers, of course) -- that is, the Reach modules express a dependency DAG, but there is not (and will not be) support for modules which generate more steps, etc.
 Build this kind of feature at Layer 3.